Company Detail

 - Somerset

-Sedgemoor Manor School are recruiting for a 1:1 Teaching Assistant to...
+Sedgemoor Manor School are recruiting for a Teaching Assistants to joi...
 Read More

-Sedgemoor Manor School are recruiting for a 1:1 Teaching Assistant to join our Education team now!
-We are looking for versatile, resilient and committed Learning Support Assistants, who can adapt their practice wherever necessary to support across all key stages.
-The successful candidate will work alongside the class teacher, assisting the children with their work and supporting with pupil behaviour while establishing good relationships with pupils, acting as a role model and responding to individual needs.
+Sedgemoor Manor School are recruiting for a Teaching Assistants to join our Education team!
+We are looking for versatile, resilient and committed people, who can adapt their practice wherever necessary to support learning across all key stages.
+The successful candidate will work alongside the class teacher, assisting the pupils and young people with their work and supporting with pupil engagement and learning through establishing good relationships, becoming a trusted adult and implementing applicable strategies of the pupil education and health care plan.

 Our benefits include:Exclusive access to reward and discount schemeComprehensive inductionBlue Light CardCommitment to your ongoing training and career progressionPension schemePaid for enhanced PVG/DBSWellbeing supportCycle to work scheme and more!

-Sedgemoor Manor is a specialist day school for young people who have needs associated with a diagnosis on the autistic spectrum/SPLD and are aged between 10 and 18 years.
-Our tailored approach means we are able to support young people with a wide range of learning difficulties.
+Sedgemoor Manor is a specialist day school for young people who have needs associated with a diagnosis on the autistic spectrum/SPLD and are aged between 7 and 19 years.
+Our tailored approach means we can support young people with a wide range of learning difficulties.
 We accept that young people who are referred to us may have previously experienced a ‘cycle of failure’ and our aim is to have a transformational impact on their lives by them experiencing a ‘culture of success’.
 We support all young people to achieve successful outcomes so that they can progress to experience fulfilling and rewarding lives.

-About youYou will be a key member of our education support team, working as part of a specialist team of Teachers and Therapists to deliver personalised curriculum packages that motivate and inspire our students.Experience as a Teaching Assistant would be useful, but as long as you have the communication and caring skills required for this role and a willingness to learn, we will give you all the training and development you need to succeed.Whilst not essential, experience of supporting children with SLD and complex needs would be an advantage.Successful candidates will contribute to the effective implementation of individual programmes by supporting the teaching and learning, social and independence activities and experiences, which enhance the learning and development of children and young people.You must also be able to demonstrate a high degree of emotional resilience and the ability to remain calm under pressure.
+About youYou will be a key member of our education support team, working as part of a specialist team of Teachers and Therapists to deliver personalised curriculum packages that motivate and inspire our students.Experience as a Teaching Assistant or carer would be beneficial, but as long as you have the communication skills and passion required for this role and a willingness to learn, we will give you all the training and development you need to succeed.Whilst not essential, experience of supporting children with SLD and complex needs would be an advantage.Successful candidates will contribute to the effective implementation of individual programmes by supporting the teaching and learning, social and independence activities and experiences, which enhance the learning and development of children and young people.Being emotionally available and resilient is an important characteristic for this role.

 As part of Aspris Children’s Services we are immensely proud of the career pathway and training we can offer you.
 As long as you can demonstrate the values needed for a role, transferable skills and life experience, we will give you all the training and support you need to progress!